csiro-workspace/workspace-python/README.md

    "log_level": 2
 }
 ```
-Depending on where Workspace is installed on the target system, and
-how you want it configured, you will need to edit this file.

 ## Generating the API documentation
 For developers that wish to generate updated API documentation, this can